pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.5.2 =

-* Fix - Fix v3 Pardot API call that goes to appropriate endpoint
+Fixes an issue that v3 Pardot API call that goes to v4 endpoint

 = 1.5.1 =